oceanprotocol/pdr-backend/READMEs/localbot-remotenet.md

 ## Run Bot

-[PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) is "a daemon process manager that will help you manage and keep your application online.
-Getting started with PM2 is straightforward, it is offered as a simple and intuitive CLI, installable via NPM."
+[PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) is "a daemon process manager that will help you manage and keep your application online."

 This section shows how to use PM2 to run bots.
-The example is on predictoor approach 1; other bots are nearly identical.
+It uses predictoor approach 1; other bots are nearly identical.

 First, run the bot _without_ PM2 to ensure it's working as expected: